oslabs-beta/VaaS/SETUP.md

 To get started, you will need to have a Kubernetes cluster.
 If you are new to Kubernetes, you can create a simple single-node cluster on your local machine by using minikube.
 See documentation for minikube at [link](https://minikube.sigs.k8s.io/docs/start/).

 Follow the instructions below to install dependencies required by VaaS.
 To have the dependencies work properly with VaaS, the service types of each application must be changed to ```LoadBalancer```.
+You can learn more about service types at [Link](https://kubernetes.io/docs/concepts/services-networking/service/).

 <br/>